-Manchow soup is a restaurant style Chinese vegetarian soup made with mixed vegetables, garlic, ginger, soya sauce, ground pepper & a few other pantry ingredients.
-This super flavorful umami tasting soup is served with crispy fried noodles.
+Manchow Soup is a restaurant style Chinese vegetarian soup made with mixed vegetables, garlic, ginger, soya sauce, ground pepper & a few other pantry ingredients.
+This super flavorful umami tasting Manchow Soup is served with crispy fried noodles.
 Doesn’t that sound addictive?
 Yes!
 It is one of the most loved soups by the kids and youth in India.
 If you taste this once you are sure to agree – it’s fabulous!
-Try out this best manchow soup at home with my easy recipe.
+Try out this best Manchow Soup at home with my easy recipe.
 I also share the tips and tricks to make it healthier.

 Indo Chinese cuisine has a lot of gems hidden within its recipe box.
 Soups hold a prominent position on the menu.
 Manchow soup is one of those hot and yummy soups that is a crowd favorite with very few party poopers.

 About Manchow Soup

 Manchow soup is one of the popular hot soups from the Indo-Chinese cuisine.
 Stir fried vegetables are immersed in a pot of water/stock enriched with aromatics and seasonings to create a flavorful dish full of nutrients.
 The smoky aroma, umami taste, crunchy vegetables and a right balance of all the tastes is what makes this manchow soup so good.

 Moreover the garnish isn’t simply your everyday ingredients but crunchy fried noodles that make you want to eat more.

 For a vegetarian version, vegetable broth is often used to provide the extra flavor.
 For a chicken version, sometimes chicken stock is used.
 However for a homemade version we can simply use water & yet make it taste good.